The purpose of this site is to function as an

 members are stacked, the breacher moves to the door and breaches it on the

-signal of operator number 1.
-The brecher then steps back in order to clear
+signal of operator ❶.
+The breacher then steps back in order to clear

 the path for the team.
 If no breaching equipment is available, a